 Q. I was not accepted into the nursing program.
 Will my application materials be returned to me?

-Q. My employer wants to write a letter of recommendation for me to get into the nursing program.
-Should I enclose that with my application?
+Q. Can I submit a letter of recommendation for me to get into the nursing program.

 A. No. Our method of selection does not require letters of recommendation and will not be considered.

 Q. I have work experience in the health field.
 Will this increase my chances of being admitted?

 A. Yes.
 In some work areas, you could be granted points for your work experience.
 Your experience will benefit you on a personal level, however it may or may not be considered applicable to the nursing program.